Harrison Butker hits 6 field goals, kicks Chiefs to AFC West title with 25-17 win over Bengals

-KANSAS CITY, Mo.
-(AP) — Harrison Butker was a career-best 6 for 6 on field-goal attempts, Kansas City held the Bengals scoreless over their final seven possessions, and the Chiefs rallied to beat Cincinnati 25-17 on Sunday to clinch their eighth straight AFC West title.

-Patrick Mahomes had 245 yards passing and a touchdown for Kansas City (10-6), which also secured at least the No. 3 seed and one home playoff game.
-Isiah Pacheco ran 18 times for 130 yards while Rashee Rice had five catches for 127 yards.
+Harrison Butker was a career-best 6 for 6 on field-goal attempts, Mahomes had 245 yards passing and a touchdown, and Isiah Pacheco ran for a career-best 130 yards to help Kansas City (10-6) secure the No. 3 seed for the playoffs.

+“Obviously, we’re not winning this in Week 12 or Week 13 like before.
+We had to battle through adversity and find a way to win,” said Mahomes, who went over 4,000 yards passing for his sixth consecutive year as the starter.
+“Now you’re in the playoffs, it’s one game, single elimination, and I think we can play with anybody.”

-The Bengals (8-8), fighting for their own playoff lives, led by 10 early but found themselves trailing 25-17 when Butker hit the last of his field goals — a 46-yarder through blustery wind — with 2:59 remaining in the game.
+The Bengals (8-8), fighting to avoid postseason elimination, led by 10 early but found themselves trailing 25-17 when Butker hit the last of his field goals — a 46-yarder through blustery wind — with 2:59 remaining in the game.

+Four of Butker’s six field goals were from at least 43 yards, including his 54-yarder in the first half.

-With one last chance, Jake Browning hit Tyler Boyd to convert a long fourth down and get into Kansas City territory, but back-to-back sacks by George Karlaftis and Chris Jones gave the Chiefs eight on the day and ended the Bengals’ comeback hopes.
+With one last chance, Bengals quarterback Jake Browning hit Tyler Boyd over the middle to convert a long fourth down and get them into Kansas City territory.
+But back-to-back sacks by George Karlaftis and Chris Jones ultimately dashed their hopes.

 Browning finished with 197 yards passing and a touchdown.
 Joe Mixon ran for 65 yards and had the TD reception.

+“Every guy left it all on the field,” Cincinnati coach Zac Taylor said.
+“It was an emotional game.
+Physical game.
+All the things we knew would happen, happened.
+You have to give Kansas City credit.
+They got it done down the stretch.”

 The Bengals and Chiefs are accustomed to playing high-stakes games when the weather turns frigid, meeting for down-to-the-wire nail-biters in each of the past two AFC championship games.
-And they are usually accompanied by plenty of trash talk, be it from elected officials or — in the case this past week — players such as the Bengals’ Ja’Marr Chase.
+And they are usually accompanied by plenty of trash talk, be it from fans, elected officials or — in the case this past week — players such as Bengals wide receiver Ja’Marr Chase.

 The animosity usually spills onto the field, too.
-Midway through the second quarter, Chase and Chiefs cornerback L’Jarius Sneed got into a heated argument, and eventually a team-wide scrum resulted in offsetting personal fouls.
+Midway through the second quarter, Chase and Chiefs cornerback L’Jarius Sneed got into a heated argument, and eventually a team-wide scrum resulted in offsetting personal foul penalties.

+“I just be under people’s skin sometimes, I guess,” Chase said afterward.
+“Just trash talking.
+(He) can’t handle it.”

 The Bengals jumped ahead 10-7 when an 8 1/2-minute drive resulted in a field goal and a 6 1/2-minute march ended in Mixon’s touchdown catch.
 Cincinnati then got the ball back when Trey Hendrickson ran right around rookie right tackle Wanya Morris, stripped Mahomes from behind and Sam Hubbard was there to pounce on the loose ball.